 About HanmerHanmer Springs is a lovely small village with all the facilities, set in an alpine environment on the edge of the Southern Alps.
 The geothermal nature of the area have provided the beautiful Thermal Springs Reserve in which to relax.
 This thermal complex is second to none other in New Zealand.
 See Hanmer Springs Thermal Pools and Spa website to find out more.

-Less than 90 minutes motoring north of Christchurch, Hanmer Springs sits under the towering mountains which form the backbone of the South Island.
+Located in the Hurunui District less than 90 minutes motoring north of Christchurch, Hanmer Springs sits under the towering mountains which form the backbone of the South Island.
 No matter what the season, there is a range of activities available catering for all tastes.
+Check out what other activities can be done within the Hurunui District on the Visit Hurunui Website.

 Hanmer's winters are cold and snow falls regularly.
 There are times when the land is covered with snow as far as the eye can see.
 In summer it can be as hot as many other parts of New Zealand.
 Frequently in summer Hanmer Springs achieves the nation's highest temperature for the day.
 The autumn show time, of golden and rust covered tree leaves, is second to none.